Hezkore/linux-script-hub/README.md

 ### Adding a New Distribution
 Run `lsb_release -d` in a terminal to check your Linux distribution.
 Then create a new directory in `data/distros/` with the name of your distribution, remember to use lowercase letters and underscores instead of spaces.
-Then create a `info.txt` file in the new directory, and add any information you want to be displayed in the script hub.
+Then create a `info.txt` file in the new directory, enter the distribution name first and then add any information you want to be displayed in the script hub.

 ### Adding a New Distribution-Specific Script
 Create a new script in the directory of your distribution, and add the following header to the top of the file: